solana-mobile/solana-mobile-doc-site/docs/getting-started/hello_world_tutorial.md

 - Conditionally render the `AccountInfo` component if connected to a wallet.

 In `AccountInfoSection.tsx`:
-- The starter code includes function `convertLamportToSOL` because the number returned from `getBalance` is [Lamport denomination](https://docs.solana.com/terminology#lamport).
+- The starter code includes function `convertLamportToSOL` because the number returned from `getBalance` is in units of [lamport](https://docs.solana.com/terminology#lamport).

 :::note
 The starter code handles wrapping our app with a `ConnectionProvider` in `App.tsx`, enabling the `useConnection` hook.